Cash-strapped Sri Lanka to sell 'golden' visas

 Issued on: Modified:

-The money should be locked in a local bank account for the duration of the stay, the government said in a statement.
+Under the programme, the money payable will need to be deposited in a local bank account for the duration of the visa, the government said in a statement.

 "This scheme will help Sri Lanka at a time when we are facing the worst financial crisis since our independence," media minister Nalaka Godahewa told reporters in Colombo.